lautajam/lautajam/README.md

 <!-- - 🔭 I’m currently working on [My portfolio]([in construcction]) -->

-- 📚 I’m currently learning **how mejorate my backend habilities and my python programming skills.**

 <!-- - 👨‍💻 All of my projects are available at [[in construcction]]([in construcction]) -->

-- 📝 I write regularly about myself and my development on: [https://twitter.com/LautaM_Dev](https://twitter.com/LautaM_Dev)

-- 📫 How to reach me: **lautajamerino@gmail.com**
+🌱 Currently, I am immersed in learning to improve my backend development skills and Python proficiency.

+📚 Some of my interests and projects on GitHub include:
+ -Web applications using Django ranging from blogs to e-commerce platforms.
+ -RESTful API development using Django Rest Framework to create scalable and secure backend services.
+ -Data analytics projects that explore and extract valuable information from diverse datasets.
+ -Experimenting with advanced databases and optimization techniques to improve application performance.

+📝 I also regularly write about myself, my development and learning on my Twitter account: https://twitter.com/LautaM_Dev 💬 If you have any questions about Python, Django or backend development, I'm happy to help!
+📫 You can contact me by email at lautajamerino@gmail.com for any inquiries or collaboration opportunities.

 <h3 align="left">Languages and Tools</h3>
 <h4 align="left">Front-end:</h4>